THC Toxicity in Pets

-Any dog can develop arthritis, but it is more common in older dogs as well as large breeds, such as German Shepherds, Rottweilers, Doberman Pinschers, and Great Danes.
+Any dog can develop arthritis, but it is more common in older dogs and large breeds, such as German Shepherds, Rottweilers, Doberman Pinschers, and Great Danes.
 It can also occur more often in breeds with hereditary conditions linked to arthritis.
-For instance, Chihuahuas and Yorkshire Terriers tend to have a luxating patella, and Bulldogs, Mastiffs, Saint Bernards, and Labrador Retrievers are prone to hip dysplasia.
+For instance, Chihuahuas and Yorkshire Terriers tend to have luxating patella, and Bulldogs, Mastiffs, Saint Bernards, and Labrador Retrievers are prone to hip dysplasia.

 If your dog is older, you might think some of these signs are a natural part of the aging process.
 However, you shouldn’t ignore them, since treatments for arthritis are available and can help your dog get along more comfortably.

 To diagnose arthritis, your veterinarian will perform a physical exam and check the joint areas for pain.
 Blood tests and X-rays may be ordered to rule out other ailments, such as bone cancer.
 These diagnostic tests will show how severely the joints have been affected and help guide the treatment plan.

 Upon learning that your dog has this condition, one of your first thoughts may be, “How long can a dog live with arthritis?”
 There is no one answer to this question since each dog’s health and diagnosis can differ from one another.
 However, it is important to know that arthritis in dogs can’t be cured.
 The good news is that there are ways to help treat the pain and make everyday activities easier for the dog.
 Although you and your dog’s daily lifestyle may look a little different your canine companion can still live a long and happy life with proper treatment.